Liberia leader bars official travel abroad for 60 days

-Liberia's president has ordered a 60-day moratorium on official overseas travel to curb the depletion of foreign currency reserves.
+Liberia's president has ordered a 60-day moratorium on official overseas travel to save the country's depleted foreign currency holdings.

-A weekend statement from Ellen Johnson Sirleaf's office said exceptions to the restriction can only be granted by the president herself following a one-on-one meeting.
+Ellen Johnson Sirleaf's office said the measure applies to all ministers and the heads of other government bodies as well as their deputies and assistants, according to a weekend statement.

+Exceptions can only be obtained by a one-on-one meeting with the president herself and these will only be granted "if it is determined that such travel is of utmost imperative in the national interest," the statement said.

 Business owners organized a three-day shutdown last week to protest the situation.
 Their grievances included the persistent fluctuation of the value of the Liberian dollar.

+Returning from the latest African Union summit, Sirleaf angered protesters by accusing some business owners of creating foreign exchange shortages by "putting the money in their suitcases and taking it out of the country."

-The statement from Sirleaf's office deplored an "alarming situation of capital flight," though the president's critics say her own officials are responsible because they routinely send huge sums overseas.
+The president's' critics say her own officials are responsible because they routinely send huge sums overseas.

+Sirleaf, the country's first elected postwar president, recruited many Liberians who had been living in the U.S. when she assumed office after the 2005 election.

+She last placed restrictions on official travel during the Ebola epidemic and in September 2014 her office announced that 10 people had been dismissed for failing to follow the rules.

 Comments